 There are a wide variety of perennial plants that creep and spread throughout your yard to make a beautiful ornamental garden.
 Many of these are flowering plants that bloom for much of the year and require little or no maintenance.

 If you have soil with good drainage or live in an area with predominantly sandy soil, a succulent garden may be right for you.
-There are a variety of styles and colors to choose from and their varying textures will create an attractive natural patchwork in your yard.
+There are a variety of styles and colors to choose from, and their varying textures will create an attractive natural patchwork in your yard.

 If you have a lot of lawn to fill, you might want to turn part of it over to a wildflower meadow.
-There are many options for wildflower seed mixes and roll out mats to make establishing your wildflower garden easier.
+There are many options for wildflower seed mixes and roll out mats to make creating your wildflower garden easier.
 Once established, wildflowers will come back year after year and tolerate even the harshest conditions.

 If you want to cut down on the amount of lawn you need to maintain, consider expanding your existing hardscapes.
 Paths and terraces can be interspersed with low maintenance native plants to offer you the best of both worlds—biodiversity and areas for seating, grilling, dining, and entertaining.